tbrowder/Raku-Advent/tbrowder.md

 Rocking Raku Meets Stodgy Debian
 ================================

+A unique method for installing Raku on Debian hosts.

 Rumbling in the rack room
 -------------------------

-Santa's IT department was now fully invested in using Raku and it was paying off in increased programmer efficiency as well as toy output.
+Santa's IT department was now fully invested in using Raku, and it was paying off in increased programmer efficiency as well as toy output.
 But old elf Eli, a system administrator, was grumbling to himself that it was a lot of work keeping the many hosts (mostly GNU/Linux, for great savings on hardware) with many different Linux flavors current given the rapid development of Raku.

 He had been trying to convince his boss to gradually convert all systems to Debian, but his boss was reluctant to do so because of a conundrum: Debian has a long development cycle (good for IT stability) but Raku has a short development cycle (roughly monthly).
 Systems other than Debian tended to keep Raku more current and typically stayed within 12 months of the latest Raku.
 But that effort often resulted in more OS maintenance than Debian required.
 (Note the proliferation of Linux flavors had come about due to flashy young elves, freshly out of grad school, who favored the OS-of-the-month they used in school.
 To Eli's chagrin, Santa was a softy and too kind to interfere.)